 6. The walrus has preferred haul-out sites

-During the summer and autumn, walruses haul out on land in a few specific locations.
-Atlantic walruses like to haul out onto low, rocky shorelines with steep subtidal zones that provide them quick, easy access to feeding areas – as well as escape routes from predators.
+During the Arctic summer and autumn, walruses haul out in specific locations.
+Atlantic walruses like to haul out onto low, rocky shorelines with steep subtidal zones that provide them quick and easy access to feeding areas – as well as escape routes from predators.

 Pacific walruses, on the other hand, haul out on a variety of surfaces ranging from sand to boulders.
-These land locations are typically isolate islands, spits, and headlands.
+These locations are typically isolated islands, spits, and headlands.

-Adult walruses eat between 3 – 6 percent of their total body weight per day and prefer molluscs, especially clams.
+Adult walruses eat between three to six percent of their body weight per day and prefer molluscs, especially clams.
 They also eat other benthic invertebrates, including worms, gastropods, cephalopods, crustaceans, and sea cucumbers.
-At times walruses eat fish, such as the polar cod.
+At times, however, walruses also eat fish, such as polar cod.
 The carcasses of young seals will also suffice when food is scarce.

-8. A walrus uses its whiskers to find food
+8. The walrus uses its whiskers to find food

-When eating a typical diet of clams and similar foods, walruses commonly forage at the bottom of the sea at depths up to 80 meters (262 feet).
-Most of their feeding occurs around 10 – 50 meters (33 – 164 feet).
+Walruses tend to forage at the bottom of the sea at depths up to 80 meters (262 feet), but most of their feeding occurs around 10 – 50 meters (33 – 164 feet).
 Because the water is too murky to see food, walruses rely on their sensitive whiskers to find it.

-Once they’ve found something to eat, they clear soft materials away from the food using their front flippers and suck the clams out of their shells, leaving them on the sea floor.
+Once they’ve found molluscs, for example, walruses clear away any soft materials using their front flippers and then suck the meat out of their shells, leaving the remains on the sea floor.

 9. Walruses give birth on the pack ice

-About a month before giving birth, pregnant females separate from the herd and move out onto the pack ice.
-They birth their young in May, and afterward the mothers will remain on the ice, fasting for the first few days.
+About a month before giving birth, the pregnant female walrus separates from the herd and moves out onto the pack ice.
+She births her young in May and then remains on the ice, fasting for the first few days.

-During this time, they will rely on their body fat for energy.
-Afterwards the mothers and their young will return to the herd, and the female will start feeding properly again.
-Young walruses suckle on their mother’s low-fat milk for two to three years.
+During this time, walrus females rely on their body fat for energy.
+Afterward, mothers and their young return to the herd, at which point female walruses start feeding again.
+Young walruses drink their mother’s low-fat milk for the next two to three years.

 10. Breeding is a frequent part of walrus life

 Walrus pups (also known as calves) are nursed at sea, hanging upside down in the water while being cradled by their mother’s flippers.
-When the mother needs to dive, calves are tended to by other members of the herd.
+When the mother needs to dive, calves are looked after by other members of the herd.

-Females give birth when they are around 10 years old, and males reach maturity at this time too.
-Walruses live for over 40 years.
+Walrus females give birth when they are around 10 years old, and males reach sexual maturity at this time as well.

-Five final facts on walrus teeth, weight, pups, and diet
+Five final facts on walrus tusks, weight, calves, and diet

-- Walruses have two large external tusks that can grow up to a one meter long (3.28 feet) and weigh around 5 kg (11 pounds)
+1. Walruses have two large external tusks that can grow up to one meter long (3.28 feet) and weigh around 5 kg (11 pounds).